sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 The key to success at the conference is to be nice, open to conversation and always respectful.
 If you can engage with people effectively then you'll have no issue.

+On that note, I just want to say a special thanks to [Mike Kennedy](https://twitter.com/mkennedy) for all of his support and hospitality during the conference.
+You seriously went above and beyond to help Bob and I feel welcome - truly appreciated.

+The same goes for all of the wonderful people we met, especially those from our community - Sam, Daniel, Jason, Julianna and Davis - we loved every minute we got to spend with you all.
+You're wonderful people!

 PyCon2018 was amazing.
 We can't wait to go back in 2019!

-Check out some happy snaps below.

 Keep Calm and Code in Python.